A Guide for Reflection During Marriage Decision Making

 One of the aspects of utilizing godly wisdom is performing self-reflection.
-The following are some topics which can guide this crucial process as you prepare to consider marriage.
-It is important to bear in mind every individual and couple enters marriage with “room for growth.”
-The intent of this document is to encourage you as you prepare your heart towards Christian marriage.
-It is meant to take time to work through and is best utilized when discussed with a trusted mentor.
+The following are some topics which can guide this crucial process as you consider marriage.
+It is important to bear in mind every individual and couple enters marriage with room for growth.
+The intent of this section is to encourage you as you prepare your heart towards Christian marriage.
+It is meant to be completed carefully and with time and is best utilized when discussed with a trusted mentor.

 Mark 12:30-31, “And thou shalt love the Lord thy God with all thy heart, and with all thy soul, and with all thy mind, and with all thy strength: this is the first commandment.
 And the second is like, namely this, Thou shalt love thy neighbour as thyself.
 There is none other commandment greater than these.”